 a lasting influence on the development of thought and practice on local level risk management in Latin America and on the very notion of integral disaster risk management, fully ‘mainstreamed’ into structures and policies; and-

 within his academic role, Allan has initiated and secured over two million dollars for research on DRM, particularly within the structure of LA RED.
-His teaching at post-graduate level, conference attendance in over 40 countries and consultancies have been financed by the organizing agencies He maintains a permanent position at the Latin American Social Science Faculty in Costa Rica that enables him to move freely between academia, consultancy and international conferences.
+His teaching at post-graduate level, conference attendance in over 40 countries and consultancies have been financed by the organizing agencies.
+He maintains a permanent position at the Latin American Social Science Faculty in Costa Rica that enables him to move freely between academia, consultancy and international conferences.

 To summarize, Allan has decisively shaped the future by his actions, and the rapid progress in international DRM over the past two decades reflects his pervasive and lasting influence.
 Therefore, if this award is made to him, this will acknowledge his current role as a global leader and encourage him to further exercise his rich gifts in the HFA2 era.

 I understand that a package of supporting documentation will follow shortly.